A Life Shaped by Mountains.

 LOVE WHERE YOU WORK.

 After a short stint riding professionally and traveling to mountains across the country, I took a break from snow sports and developed a career in accounting.
-Living a life that mimicked Office Space, I quickly learned that life was not meant to spent in a cubicle.
-I eventually landed in the ski industry and my passion for ski resorts was the catalyst that fueled my career path.
-I was a jack of all trades, but was responsible for some ski trail design, fabricating terrain features, and eventually designed award-winning terrain parks an mountain bike parks.
-During my decade long tenure in the ski industry, I also launched mountain inspired brands and special events.
+I didn’t have a boss named Lumbergh, but every workday was very much a case of the Mondays.
+Living a life that mimicked Office Space, I quickly learned that life wasn’t meant to be spent in a cubicle.
+Seeking a change in the early 2000s, I found my way into the ski industry, where my passion for mountain resorts quickly became the driving force behind my career.
+I developed a deep love for mountain operations, gaining hands-on experience in ski trail design, snowmaking, grooming, and overseeing the creation of award-winning terrain and bike parks.

-After being on the East Coast for over a decade, something was amiss.
-I relocated back to Lake Tahoe in 2011 to get back to the lake and the mountains that captured my heart earlier in my career.
+After being on the East Coast for over a decade and thoroughly enjoying my career, something still felt amiss.
+In 2011, I relocated back to Lake Tahoe to return to the lake and mountains that had captured my heart earlier in my journey.